 Click Here for tab for Kind Hearted Woman Blues by Robert Johnson

-With a nice slow groove to it, this is the perfect song for a solo singer/guitarist to jam to and learn some old-school blues riffing.
-This is part of the very first style of blues playing which people commonly refer to as the ‘delta blues’.
-It was recorded in 1937 as a single, but since then it’s been re-released many times on various compilation albums that pay tribute to those classic blues foundation tracks.
+With a nice slow groove, this is the perfect song for a solo singer/guitarist to jam to and learn some old-school blues riffing.
+This is part of the very first style of blues playing, commonly known as the ‘delta blues’.
+It was recorded as a single in 1937, but since then it’s been re-released many times on various compilation albums that pay tribute to those classic blues foundation tracks.

 Johnny B Goode by Chuck Berry